-The latest data from NHS Scotland for 2016/17 shows that the number of children aged 5-19 taking medicines for ADHD had increased to around 8830 – that’s just over 1% of the population in that age group.
+We have analysed the latest data from NHS Scotland for 2016/17.
+CLICK HERE to read the analysis.
+This shows that the number of children aged 5-19 taking medicines for ADHD had increased to around 8830 – that’s just over 1% of the population in that age group.
 Boys were 3 to 4 times more likely to be on ADHD medication than girls.
 There were also 3300 adults aged 20+ receiving medicine for ADHD on the NHS – that’s around 8 in every 10,000 adults.
 However, treatment rates remain very variable between Health Boards and below the NICE consensus estimate for severe ADHD.

 Because ADHD diagnoses are not systematically monitored and ADHD is not routinely recorded by schools in their census data, it is difficult to assess how much progress has been made in the past five years since the Services over Scotland report was published, beyond medication treatment rates.